-Find here over 3000 unique costumes (a small fraction of the total), tagged with character name & variant, source, and (where possible) a link to the cosplayer's website.
+Find here over 3000 unique costumes (a small fraction of the total), tagged with character name & variant, and source.
 Look through chronologically, or use the tags to bounce around to whatever catches your fancy.

 The Atlanta Fashion Police sign contains an e-ink display that generates a unique, increasing, non-continuous identifier for each mugshot.

 The 24 letters of the alphabet are mapped to the 24 hours of the day by removing "I" and "O", which could be confused for the numbers "1" and "0".